paradoxe35/myreviser/PLAN.md

 > **🚀 Latest Update (Oct 2025)**: Successfully migrated system input layer to **Rust FFI** for better cross-platform compatibility and reliability.
 Old Go libraries (golang.design/x/hotkey, golang.design/x/clipboard, github.com/go-vgo/robotgo) replaced with production-ready Rust alternatives (rdev, arboard, enigo).

+> Important note (current FFI implementation): This repository now uses Rust FFI for global hotkeys (rdev), clipboard (arboard), and key simulation (enigo).
+Sections later in this document that show golang.design/x/hotkey, golang-design/clipboard, robotgo, or Fyne per-window shortcuts are legacy examples kept for historical reference and should not be used for new work.
+The authoritative path is: Settings UI hotkey capture → config → FFI hotkey registration → Rust callback → Go processor → FFI clipboard/simulator.

 ## Project Overview
 MyReviser is a cross-platform text revision tool built with **Go + Fyne UI + Rust FFI** that integrates with AI providers to automatically enhance text quality, fix grammar, and improve clarity while preserving the original intent and language.